 for score and parts.
 For questions, contact Andrea:

-Long Live the Queen (a her-story of drag) in collaboration with drag artist/opera singer/librettist and costume designer, Cookie Diorio, will be scored for chorus, a large chamber instrumentation of strings, winds, piano and percussion.
-The work will explore a unique intersection of opera, multimedia cantata, drag, cabaret, and performance art.
-Presented in three periods: 1.
-Before (When), 2.
-Now (Conflict), and 3.
-Forward (Where), it will incorporate staging, visuals, lighting, and costumes.
-The Prologue, composed at Virginia Center for the Creative Arts and Part 1, at The Rockefeller Foundation’s Bellagio Center Residency had its premiere in a reduced scoring with the Philadelphia Gay Men’s Chorus, conducted by Joseph Buches on May 17-18, 2024 at Suzanne Roberts Theater and was received with excitement and enthusiasm.
+Long Live the Queen (a her-story of drag) in collaboration with drag artist/opera singer/librettist and costume designer, Cookie Diorio, is a 90-minute work scored for drag soloist (tenor), 4 LGBTQ+ choruses, vocal quartet and chamber orchestra.
+The 3-part work explores a unique intersection of multimedia cantata, opera, drag, cabaret, and performance art.
+The Prologue was composed at Virginia Center for the Creative Arts, Part 1 at The Rockefeller Foundation’s Bellagio Center Residency and Part 2 at Marble House Project and the Helene Wurlitzer Foundation where Andrea was composer in residence.
+Part 1 had its premiere in a reduced scoring with the Philadelphia Gay Men’s Chorus, conducted by Joseph Buches on May 17-18, 2024 at Suzanne Roberts Theater.
 Portions of the work were performed in concert at the Rockefeller Foundation’s Pride 2024 event at Rockefeller Center on June 12, 2024.
-Long Live the Queen Part 1 will also be a featured work at the GALA Festival (LGBTQ+ Choruses, over 7000 singers) in Minneapolis on July 13, 2024.
+Long Live the Queen Part 1 was a featured work at the GALA Festival (LGBTQ+ Choruses, over 7000 singers) in Minneapolis on July 13, 2024.
+The full work will be featured at ArtPhilly‘s June, 2026 city-wide festival during the nation’s quincentennial where artists are responding to the overarching theme “What Now”.

-The work tells stories of Cookie’s life as a Black, genderqueer drag artist through original texts, quotations from role model drag queens, highlighting the role drag plays in our society and the LGBTQ+ community and educating others to the long and rich history of drag performance dating back to Shakespeare and Monteverdi operas that were performed “en travesti” (in disguise/“in drag”).
-The piece will include contributions of drag performers as activists and proponents for social change, as well as the impact our social systems have on drag.
-The dynamic work will create a vision for understanding, acceptance and social and cultural change in light of increased discrimination of drag events and performers in the U.S.
+The work highlights the role drag plays in our society and the LGBTQ+ community and educating others to the long and rich history of drag performance dating back to Shakespeare and Monteverdi operas that were performed “en travesti” (in disguise/“in drag”).
+The piece includes contributions of drag performers as activists and proponents for social change, as well as the impact our social systems have on drag.
+The dynamic work creates a vision for understanding, acceptance and social and cultural change in light of increased discrimination of drag events and performers in the U.S. Democracy promises the right to self-expression while certain groups are targeted for expressing that right.
+This prompts questions of whose voices are truly being protected and where the boundaries of democracy truly lie.
+This evening-length work critiques the weaponization of misinformation, fearmongering, and policy-making that threaten artistic and personal freedoms and will convey a prescient message that the celebration of cultural expressions is needed to create inclusion in the democratic system.
+In addition, Part III of our work raises questions about the future of this long-standing art form and the adaptability of our democratic ideals.

 Drag has traditionally been used on the opera stage solely as a contrived way to impose specific voice parts upon a character as the travesti role.
 Conversely, using classical vocal performance to express drag culture, drag history, and contemporary modes of drag performance from an authentic, first-person point of view is an avenue that has yet to be fully explored in opera.
 The art of drag and operatic performance share commonalities in language, form, and function: both require high levels of technical skill and artistic development; both rely upon storytelling through music and both have a grandiosity in visual design and aesthetic quality.